drocarmo/drocarmo.github.com/_posts/2014-03-31-why-framerjs-matters.markdown

 >
 >—Pasquale D’Silva on [Medium](https://medium.com/p/f755c6515368).

 Tools come and go, it's easy to get caught up trying to learn the latest framework.
-It's also easy to be caught using the wrong tool for a specific workflow.
+It's also easy to get caught using the wrong tool for a specific workflow.

 Creating a good workflow for a project is a dificult task in the day to day as a product designer.
 There are multiple software programs that can help a designer do it's job, all of them require a different level of skill and a different approach.
 So it's an immensely important skill to be able to differentiate when and why you should jump into a design tool, especially one like Framer.js.